 The budget setting process must include robust sensitivity analysis and scenario planning. .
 External drivers such as the political agenda, social, demographic, educational and economic factors the assumptions may change within the budgetary period.
 As such, regular (at least termly) budget review shall be conducted.

-The budgeting policy shall be in accordance with the overarching financial regulations.
+The budgeting policy shall be in accordance with the overarching financial regulations and support the financial strategy of Halesowen College

 Budgeting and Resource Allocation Policy

 Purpose